atwoodmachine/is601_midterm/readme.md

 ### Calculator App Setup and Usage

 Install dependencies with ```pip install -r requirements.txt```.
-Run the calculator program in the command line ```python main.py```.
+Run the calculator program in the command line with ```python main.py```.
 The calculator saves history by default in the app's ./history directory in the file calculation_history.csv.
 To change this filepath, configure a .env file to set the environment variables HISTORY_DIR and HISTORY_FILE to the desired directory and to the desired file name respectively.
+The path for logging is also set with an environment variable, defaulting to logging.conf.
 Here is an example .env file:

 ```
 HISTORY_DIR = ./history
 HISTORY_FILE = calculation_history.csv
+LOGGING_CONF_PATH = logging.conf
 ```

 ### Pytest and Faker